FAQ

 15. Alcoholic beverages, or drugs, possession or use, shall not be permitted in the campground or any other area of the county park.

 16. Animals must be under the immediate control of a competent person by means of a leash not exceeding six feet in length and must be supervised and kept quiet at all times.
 Animal feces must be picked up and properly deposited in dumpsters.
-Animals are not permitted on park beaches or in any building.
+Animals are not permitted on park beaches or in park buildings unless posted otherwise.

 17. Campsites must be kept clean of all litter and trash.
 Litter, trash and garbage must be properly deposited in appropriate containers and not deposited in fire pits or left out on the campsite.